vmware-tanzu/tanzu-dev-portal/content/samples/spring-boot-data-rest-demo.md

 ---
 date: '2020-04-21'
-description: 'Build a basic Spring Boot application that uses JPA to access a database
+description: Build a basic Spring Boot application that uses JPA to access a database

-  '
 lastmod: '2020-05-07'
 patterns:
 - API